iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 I use (and can vouch for) <a href="https://treehuggerfarms.com/" target="blank">Treehugger Farms</a> in Westmoreland, Cheshire County.
 You can buy seasoned, semi-seasoned, or de-barked, kiln-dried wood (my favorite).

-Their delivery radius is limited but you can also pick up wood there yourself.
+Their delivery radius covers much of southwestern New Hamsphire and parts of southeastern Vermont.
+But, you can also pick up wood yourself at Treehuggers.
+Contact them for details.

 Kiln-dried wood is ready to burn, and catches fire quickly.
 You also don't have to be concerned about bugs potentially being in the wood.